petered/eagle_eyes_website/_posts/2023-03-14-comparison.md

 ### EagleEyes

 Eagle Eyes scans a video-stream for colour-anomalies and isolated moving objects.
 The app comes in two forms.
-_Eagle Eyes Pilot_ Is an android app for piloting the drone, showing detection on the live video stream, and _Eagle Eyes Scan_, which runs the detection algorithm offline on recorded video.
+_Eagle Eyes Pilot_ is an Android app for piloting the drone, showing detection on the live video stream, and _Eagle Eyes Scan_ is a Windows/MacOS desktop app which runs the detection algorithm offline on recorded video.
 The algorithm is more of a "black box" than Loc8, presenting the user with just a single threshold to tune.
-It presents the user with a ranked list of detections, linked to the GPS coordinates of the drone at the time of detection.
+It looks for colour-and-motion anomalies - things that just "don't fit in" to the scene.
+Eagle Eyes presents the user with a ranked list of detections, linked to the GPS coordinates of the drone at the time of detection.

 <p align="center">